lrkrol/Noctifer-Music/docs/README.md

 In desktop mode, `$width` determines the width of the player as a percentage of the full window's width.

 The variables `$background`, `$accentfg`, `$accentbg`, `$menubg`, `$menushadow`, `$gradient1`, `$gradient2` and `$filebuttonfg` take hexadecimal colour values to adjust the colour scheme of the player. `$backgroundimg` takes an image path for the background image; `$background` is only visible when no image is indicated.
 Three theme configurations are included; these can be commented/uncommented as desired.

+## Limitations

+* A song can only be added once to a playlist.
+Adding it again will move it to the end of the list.
+* There is only one playlist, and no option to save/load playlists.
+* It appears WEBM metadata is not read properly.
+* Not all colours are represented as variables yet.